CHMOD Calculator: File and Folder Permissions

 +gSetgid - set group ID on execution

-+tSticky bit - restrict deletion to file owner
++tSticky bit - restrict deletion to the file owner only

 Permission Types

-r (4)Read permission (4) - allows reading the file
+r (4)Read permission (4) - allows reading a file

-w (2)Write permission (2) - allows modifying the file
+w (2)Write permission (2) - allows modifying a file

-x (1)Execute permission (1) - allows executing the file
+x (1)Execute permission (1) - allows executing a file

 User Groups